PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator identifying a drop-down menu text | the value to match with the result

-## Assert Selected Label Contain
+## Assert Selected Label Match

-Asserts that option label (visible text) for selected option in the specified select element contains the given value.
+Asserts that option label (visible text) for selected option in the specified select element matches the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertSelectedLabelContain(locator, text)
+assertSelectedLabelMatch(locator, text)
 `

 `
-assertSelectedLabelContain(parentLocator, locator, text)
+assertSelectedLabelMatch(parentLocator, locator, text)
 `

 ### Parameters